Bimpdis/password-generator/README.md

 Registered_Employee_Names = [Employee1, Employee2, Employee3, Employee4]

-# Identify if number is in list
+# Identify if entered number is in list.
 if Employee_Number in Registered_Employee_Names:
     print("True")
 else:
     print("False")

-# Last code entered
+# Final code entered.
 if Employee_Number in Registered_Employee_Names:
     N = Employee_Number

+# Correct Employee_Number - delete when in use.
-    print(N)
+# print(N)
 else:
     print("Create Guest Password?")

-print(D+C+N) #Correct Password
+Guest_Password = ""

+N = Employee_Number or Guest_Password

+# Day of the week.
+W = datetime.datetime.today().weekday()

+# Day of the week - delete when in use.
+# print(W)

+# Create final password.
+if C == 0:
+    D = 0
+if D == 0:
+    C = 0
+if N == 0:
+    E = 0
+E = D + C + N + W

+print("Password: ")
+print(E)

 ```

-- make D changeable, using definitive calendar - COMPLETE
+- make D changeable, using definitive calendar - COMPLETE.
-- make C and N change D in slices so only ever single digit answer (0-9)
+- make C and N change D in slices so only ever single digit answer (0-9) - COMPLETE - C and D can only read as 0 in error.
+N is user input and can still be read.
-- make sure C error doesn’t reveal D data - COMPLETE
+- make sure C error doesn’t reveal D data - COMPLETE.
 - N is changeable, no matter if it's entered incorrectly.
-Automated code that is performed separately will produce definitive code per employee per day, regardless of user error.
+Automated code that is performed separately will produce definitive code per employee per day, regardless of user error - COMPLETE.
-- include extra number to define day of the week so codes don’t repeat annually
+- include extra number to define day of the week so codes don’t repeat annually - COMPLETE - year is included instead as a simple precaution.